monospace-blues/HWOOPandTDD/README.md

 If **Intern** is selected, we'll ask the user five questions (their name, ID number, Email, and school name) and ask again whether to add another employee.
 If **Engineer** is selected, we'll ask the same five questions (their name, ID number, Email and Github username) and ask again if they want to add another employee.

 If **No more employees** is selected, the questions will end and the application will generate an html page with the users input.
-You can access the html page in the output folder.
+You can access the html page in the output folder (called "team.html").
+You can check the example in the output folder.